 If I sound disillusioned and disgruntled, you’ve read me right.
 I am.
 I am at the stage where I know some obstruction to each phase of the repair will pop up.
 Most often, this obstruction will require hiring yet another subcontractor.
 The aperture will be too narrow, or too wide.
 Sometimes the workmen will have to leave to “get a part,” and will not return for days.

 I have counted all my blessings, believe me.
 I am lucky to have insurance.
 I am lucky to be able to pay our deductible.
 I am lucky to have an intact home at all.
 Some of our neighbors were not so lucky and the water damage has had a huge impact on their lives.
+So much so, that they’ve had to get water damage carpet drying companies in to make sure everything is cleaned up and nothing is permanently damaged.
 But I’m finding those reminders will only carry me so far.
 Right now, I feel mad and powerless.
 You know when the floor people can come?
 Next year.
 That’s right.
 Next year.

 Honestly, I feel so frustrated about all of this.
 You see, some friends of ours who live in Charlotte recently had to call out a team of water damage restoration experts to their home and the contractors that they hired did such a fantastic job.
-The water damage in their home was fixed quickly and efficiently and they no longer have to worry about what might happen if there is another storm in their area.
+The first sign of the water damage was when a leak started to appear in the roof of the building, this was the first thing to get repaired by a company like DNA Roofing and Siding, which provides a Roofer in Wilmington, DE.
+It was important that the roof got repaired first so that the damage could be contained and concentrated into one area.
+After this, the water damage in their home was fixed quickly and efficiently and they no longer have to worry about what might happen if there is another storm in their area.
+Also, they used companies like Leafshield gutter guards, to cleaning out their drains to avoid any water damage in the future.
+They did a great job and my friends are so happy with their results.

 Our friends are so lucky to have a team of water damage restoration experts like Ultimate Restoration Charlotte on their doorstep.
 Water damage can be incredibly worrying and therefore if your home ever becomes damaged by water, it is vital that you act quickly and call in a team of specialists as soon as possible.